 HSV-2, which is usually genital herpes, can also spread to the oral region, but it’s not as likely.
 It is possible, but rare, since HSV-2 doesn’t like the oral environment.
 In fact, only 3% of oral herpes outbreaks are from HSV-2.

 - The likelihood of passing genital herpes to a partner is highest during an outbreak (times when a sore is present).

 - When a person is not experiencing an outbreak, there is a 4-10% chance of transmitting it.
-(Depending on gender)
+(Depending on sex of infected person)

 According to studies done by Valtrex, these are the rates of transmission per year of regular sex: